F4FXL/DStarGateway/README.md

 - CCS: is still being used?
 I always considered this as trojan horse to push some DMR Agenda into DStar an more or les a burdain to use.
 Call sign routing is by far more flexible and superior.
 - Starnet: You might consider running [Smart Group Server XL](https://github.com/F4FXL/smart-group-server-xl) from a dedicated computer instead.
 - Announcement: same can be achieved using transmitd.
-- APRSGateway capability: I would prefer to have some sort of TCP "APRS-IS proxy" program sitting between the program and the APRS server, thus keeping the ability to directly connect to APRS-IS or not.
+- APRSGateway capability: I would prefer to have some sort of TCP "APRS-IS proxy" program sitting between the program and the APRS server, thus keeping the ability to directly connect to APRS-IS or not, depending on the system owner wish.
+I run mostly DStar Only repeaters, having an additional program to maintain is unnecessary burden.
-- Mobile APRS: Code has been ported, yet I am targeting repeaters so low priority.
 - DRats : No opinion on this one, I am not using it.
 - CallSign Server : this is a legacy from the dead project xreflector.net, I will most probably drop it.